-Dear Shareholder.
+Dear Shareholder,

-I am pleased to invite you to the 2017 Annual General Meeting (AGM) of BHP Billiton Plc.
-The meeting will be held on Thursday 19 October 2017 at the QEII Centre.
+I am pleased to invite you to the 2018 Annual General Meeting (AGM) of BHP Billiton Plc.
+The meeting will be held on Wednesday 17 October 2018 at the QEII Centre in London, starting at 11am.

 The AGM is an important part of BHP's overall approach to governance.
-The AGM gives you the opportunity to talk to your Directors and senior management team, ask questions, and vote on the items of business which are explained in this Notice of Meeting.
+The AGM gives you the opportunity to speak with your Directors and senior management team, ask questions, and vote on the items of business which are explained in this Notice of Meeting.